Strava: Privacy concerns

+Military breaches

 In November 2017, Strava published a "Global Heatmap"—a "visualization of two years of trailing data from Strava's global network of athletes."
 In January 2018, an Australian National University student studying international security discovered that this map had mapped military bases, including known U.S. bases in Syria, and forward operating bases in Afghanistan, and HMNB Clyde—a Royal Navy base that contains the United Kingdom's nuclear arsenal.
 The findings led to continued scrutiny over privacy issues associated with fitness services and other location-aware applications; Strava's CEO James Quarles stated that the company was "committed to working with military and government officials" on the issue, and would be reviewing its features and simplifying its privacy settings.
 Although users can now opt out of having their data aggregated on the global heatmap, the original data that contains sensitive information has been archived on GitHub.

 A separate security flaw was reported in June 2022 that allowed the identification and tracking of security personnel working at military bases in Israel.
 Distinct from the previous heatmap issue, this vulnerability relied on Strava's segments feature.

+In January 2025, an investigation by the French newspaper Le Monde found Strava data from French submariners, with public profiles and their real names, at the Île Longue base for the Triomphant-class submarine nuclear ballistic missile submarines.
+Patrol timings could be deduced from this.
+The French Navy commented that it was "not a major risk" and would not "affect the activities" of the base.
+A similar investigation had already been reported by local newspaper Le Télégramme.

+Civilian breach

+In June 2023, a report claimed that Strava heat map data could be used to reveal the home addresses of highly active users in remote areas.

+In August 2023, Strava was used to identify a Raleigh, North Carolina resident as the alleged arsonist who lit a "Trump won" lawn sign on fire.

+In July 2024 runners for hire, colloquially known as "Strava jockeys", made headlines in Singapore, performing runs on behalf of clients by accessing their Strava accounts and fulfilling set distance and time goals, charging around 10,000 Indonesian rupiah per kilometer.
+In response to media inquiries, Strava spokesperson James Foster stated that the use of such services, including the sharing of login credentials, constitutes a violation of Strava’s terms of service and could result in a ban from the platform.

+In October 2024, an investigation by Le Monde revealed that the fitness-tracking app exposed the movements and locations of world leaders' security teams, including those of French President Emmanuel Macron and U.S. President Joe Biden, raising serious concerns about potential security risks and the need for stricter guidelines on the use of such apps by security personnel.
+A 2025 report by La Presse found similar breaches for former Canadian prime minister Justin Trudeau.